mlk5060/it_depends/README.md

         @bassists = every_funkin_service
       end

       def shred!
-      puts @guitarist.call # 'GETCHA PULL!'
+        @guitarist.call # 'GETCHA PULL!'
       end

       def wail!
-      puts @singer.call # 'I AM THE ONE AND ONLY!' end
+        @singer.call # 'I AM THE ONE AND ONLY!' end

       def slap!
+        @bassists.each(:call) # 'FUNKY D!'
-      puts @bassists.map { | bassist | bassist.call } # ['FUNKY D!', 'WE WANT THE FUNK!']
+                              # 'WE WANT THE FUNK!'
       end

     end
   end
+end
 ```

 I mean, how awesome would this band be?
 Any way, what's happening here?
-Well, to say that
+To declare that
-a class can be used as a dependency, or requires dependency injection, we need to mark it.
+a class is a dependency, or requires other dependencies, we need to mark it.
 That's what the `# depends_on_me` magic comment is all about!
 More about it below:

-- The `id:` parameter in the magic comment is intended to act as a unique identifier for
+- The `id` parameter in the magic comment is intended to act as a unique identifier for
-your class when the dependency tree is being calculated.
-If you specify two classes with
+your dependency.
+If you specify two classes with the same `id` value, you're gonna have
-the same `id:` value, you're gonna have a bad time.
+a bad time.

-- The `type:` parameter in the magic comment is intended to allow you to group related
+- The `type` parameter in the magic comment is intended to allow you to group dependencies
-classes together.
+together.
 This unlocks the power of *polymorphism*; use it wisely!
 There's no
-uniqueness validation for a `type:` value, you can specify duplicates all over the place,
+uniqueness validation for a `type` value, you can specify duplicates all over the place,
 but with great power comes great responsibility.
 More on that in a moment...

-- Note that the `id:` and `type:` values do not relate to the file's location or classes'
+- Note that the `id` and `type` values do not relate to a file's location or the namespace
+defined in the file itself.
+This is intentional and prevents hard-coded dependencies; thank
-namespace.
-This is intentional; thank me later ;)
+me later when you get to refactoring ;)

-How do you specify dependencies?
+How do you specify that your dependency has dependencies?
 Glad you asked:

-- If you want to pull in a dependency using a `type` value, just specify the `type` value as
+- If you want to declare a dependency using a `type` value, just specify the `type` value as
-an `initialize` parameter for the class that requires a class with this `type` as a dependency.
+an `initialize` parameter.
+This is like using an interface for an `@Autowired` constructor in
-This is demonstrated by the `sandblasted_skin_service` parameter for
+Spring Boot.
+The concept is demonstrated by the `sandblasted_skin_service` parameter for
 `Service::Band::Default.initialize()` above.
+Remember when I said "More on that in a moment..."
-Note that, if **It Depends!** finds more than one
+above?
+Well, if **It Depends!** finds more than one dependency with that `type` value when it
-dependency with that `type` value, you're gonna have a bad time.
+tries to resolve your `initialize` parameter, you're gonna have a bad time.

-- If you want to pull in a dependency using an `id` value, pre-pend the intended classes' `id`
+- If you want to declare a specific dependency (this is akin to hard-coding another class, but
+I know you won't abuse it...) you can use an `id` value.
+To do so, pre-pend the `id`
-value with `the_` and use the resulting value as an `initialize` parameter for the class that
+value of the intended dependency with `the_` and use the resulting value as an `initialize`
-requires that class as a dependency.
-This is demonstrated by the `the_one_and_only` parameter
+parameter.
+This is demonstrated by `the_one_and_only` parameter for
-for `Service::Band::Default.initialize()` above.
+`Service::Band::Default.initialize()` above.

-- If you can't make your mind up and you want all classes tagged with a particular `type` value,
+- If you want the **POWAH** of polymorphism, you can get all dependencies tagged with a particular
+`type` value!
+This was one of the coolest features I found in Spring Boot, but its not immediately
+obvious that its available.
+So, I'm giving you the goods explicitly here!
+To do this, in *It Depends!*,
 pre-prend the intended `type` value with `every_` and use the resulting value as an `initialize`
-parameter for the class that requires that class as a dependency.
-This is demonstrated by the
+parameter.
+This is demonstrated by the `every_funkin_service` parameter for
-`the_every_funkin_service` parameter for `Service::Band::Default.initialize()` above.
-HELLO,
+`Service::Band::Default.initialize()` above.
+BOOM, HEADSHOT!
-POLYMORPHISM!

 ### Important Notes

 - **It Depends!** doesn't like dependency cycles.
 If it finds one, you're gonna have a bad time.
-- **It Depends!** uses [Zeitwerk|https://github.com/fxn/zeitwerk] as a code loader, so make sure
+- **It Depends!** uses [Zeitwerk](https://github.com/fxn/zeitwerk) as a code loader, so make sure
 you have a file structure that matches your namespace declarations.
 Shame on you if you don't already!
-- **It Depends!** looks recursively through an `app` directory at the top-level of your project
+- **It Depends!** looks recursively through the directory you specify to `ItDepends.setup`
-for classes to work with so, you know, move your required files into that directory (or create it, if
+for classes to work with so.
+- **It Depends!** will try to resolve **all** of your `initialize` parameters as dependencies.
+So,
-you don't have it already).
+if you have an `initialize` parameter that isn't a dependency, move it to another class,
+*s'il vous plais*!

+### How do I actually use this library then?

+So far, I've used **It Depends!** in Rack applications so, in your `config.ru` invoke
+`ItDepends.setup(path_to_your_app_directory)` at the appropriate time.
+This will return
+a hash of all the classes with their namespace as a key, and the actual object as a value,
+should you need it.

+**Note:** `path_to_your_app_directory` should be a string that defines the absolute path
+to your application directory where dependencies need to be resolved.
+Directories in this
+path need to be separated using Linux path separators, i.e. `/`, and there should be no
+trailing path separators!

 ## Development